Nagadurg/text-summarization-using-LLM/README.md

 # Text-summarization-using-LLM
-## AIM:  TO explore how LLMs can enhance the accuracy and efficiency of summarizing extensive text data
+## AIM:  To explore how LLMs can enhance the accuracy and efficiency of summarizing extensive text data
 ## Algorithm

  Step1: Import the necessary libraries and load a pre-trained open-source LLM from a repository such as Hugging Face's Transformers.